 File the “License to Sell” petition and seek approval of the Court

-Once the property has been appraised, the personal representative should file a petition in Court for a “License to Sell.”
+The personal representative should file a petition in Court for a “License to Sell.”
 This is advisable even if the will has waived this requirement to ensure that the personal representative is protected from personal liability by obtaining the Court’s approval as they proceed with selling the property.

 Here, the personal representative must fill out a petition form and provide details related to the sale of the property and sale method.
 During the “License to Sell” hearing, the heirs are allowed the opportunity to contest the sale of the property in Court.